chenxy12345/ip/README.md

 This is _Elmacho_!
 A personal tasklist assistant that records all your tasks.
 ![seaOtter.png](src/main/resources/images/seaOtter.png)
+> "What.
+I'm Elmacho.
+What you want?" — Elmacho

 ## Here are the types of Tasks available:
 :bulb: